Where it began

 Row upon row of feathery leaves create an emerald blanket inside the greenhouse.
 Just beyond, a torrent of water rushes through the hydro power station that helps to grow the thriving plants.
 In the distance, snow-capped Mount Taranaki is ethereal, shrouded in mist.

-This is the amazing place where Greenfern Industries are building an amazing business and investment opportunity.
+This is the amazing place where Greenfern Industries are building an amazing business in a new industry.

 It’s a unique and pristine location in New Zealand’s North Island and the culmination of a dream to do something more impactful with their renewable power, rather than merely selling back to the national power grid.